jedisct1/piknik/README.md

 In order to work around firewalls/NAT gatways, the clipboard content transits via a staging server.

-Nothing transits without end-to-end encryption and authentication; the server doesn't learn much about what the clipboard actually contains.
+Nothing transits without end-to-end encryption; the server doesn't learn much about what the clipboard actually contains.

 Data can be shared between different operating systems.
 Even Windows is kinda supported.